maplibre/maplibre-gl-js/README.md

   }
 ```

-And replace `mapboxgl` with `maplibregl` in your JavaScript and optionally in your HTML/CSS code:
+And replace `mapboxgl` with `maplibregl` in your JavaScript and your HTML/CSS code:

 > MapLibre GL JS is distributed via [unpkg.com](https://unpkg.com).
 For more informations please see [MapLibre GL is on unpkg.com](./docs/README-unpkg.md#maplibre-gl-on-unpkgcom).